 Uganda safaris are safe to undertake despite the kidnap incident that happened recently

-It’s true that the unfortunate incident occurred on Tuesday 2nd April 2019 where 1 American tourist (Kimberly Sue) and the local Uganda safari driver guide were Kidnapped while other two tourists were left in the vehicle at the Uganda-Congo border.
+It’s true that the unfortunate incident occurred on Tuesday 2nd April 2019 where 1 American tourist (Kimberly Sue) and the local Uganda tour driver guide were Kidnapped while other two tourists were left in the vehicle at the Uganda-Congo border.
 The incident happened near Katoke Gate of Queen Elizabeth National Park between 5pm and 7pm during a late evening game drive.
-Since then many tourists are scared to undertake Uganda safaris and starting to think twice about their planned safaris to Uganda.
+Since then many tourists are scared to undertake Uganda safaris and starting to think twice about their planned safari to Uganda.

 Why tourists should not be scared to Undertake Uganda safaris

 However, Kindly note that this happened in almost an abandoned zone in the far south of Queen Elizabeth National Park (Edward flats) very close to the Congo boarder which is still prone to occasional armed groups.
 The driver and the tourists in quest for wildlife experience had drove to a distant place where the incident occurred.
 Kindly note that this kidnapping was an isolated incident and surely Uganda remains safe for tourists.
 The Joint forces are already conducting an operation to locate and rescue the Kidnapped people and this small section of the park where the incident occurred along with the Congo boarder, security is to the maximum.

 Even now, tourists are doing game drives in the popular Ishasha sector in the normal areas close to the road and the safaris in upper Queen Elizabeth National Park and other Uganda National Parks are flowing normally with no any safety concern.

 With this background therefore, I would like to arrest your fears and re-assure you that your forthcoming Uganda safari tour will be conducted successfully.

 What to see/attractions in Queen Elizabeth National Park